Author's Note: Ninth addition to the Don't Blink series. Set after The Taste I'm Touching and before Under Every Scar.

-Rachel glances down, lifting the glass and picking up the napkin with a blush, and then she holds it up for Santana to see.
+Rachel glances down, lifting the glass and picking up the napkin with a blush before she holds it up for Santana to see.

-Some of Rachel's surprise slips away, and her mouth curves into a grin as she carefully lays the napkin down on the bar, and picks up her brand new drink.
-"Don't be hating," she says, offering a grateful little smile, and toast in Teresa's direction.
+Some of Rachel's surprise slips away, and her mouth curves into a grin as she carefully lays the napkin down on the bar before she picks up her brand new drink.
+"Don't be hating," she says, offering a grateful little smile and a toast in Teresa's direction.

-"Okay, don't ever say that again," Santana tells her with a raised finger, too amused to be truly annoyed.
+"Okay, don't ever say that again," Santana warns her with a raised finger, too amused to be truly annoyed.
 "Also, you really need to stop ogling Teresa's…aesthetics."

 "So are," Santana points out.